rhsiddlsidhd/new_invitation/README.md

 ## ☠️ Bug

-- The Subway Input field is missing in the user wedding information data
+- The Subway Input field is missing in the user wedding information data.
-- Music button has no sound assigned
+- Music button has no sound assigned.
+- The Contact component is not yet published.